Want to make your content more compelling but don’t know where to start? Don’t overthink it.

 Emotion is the key to creating content that’s both memorable and effective.

-Targeting positive emotions, such as amusement, empowerment, and a sense of community, is usually a good strategy, but you can also use negative emotions like anxiety to spur your audience to take action.
+Targeting positive emotions, such as amusement, empowerment, and a sense of community is usually a good strategy.
+But you can also use negative emotions like anxiety to spur your audience to act.

 Try incorporating one or more of these highly effective emotional hooks into your next piece of content – you might be surprised at the reaction you get from your audience.

-- How to Create Expert Content: Demand-Based Content
+- 3 Inspiring Ideas to Create Better Content